wdmchaft/Newsgroup/readme.markdown

 ============
  * Removed new post sound because it was annoying
  * Updated the formatting of the post rows
+ * Added read/unread indicator the the individual rows

 1.1
 ===